 Welcome to Goddard Vets Chalfont St Peter

-Our Chalfont branch is situated in the picturesque village of Chalfont St Peter is our Chalfont branch.
-This well-established practice has been serving the local community since 1961 and became part of the Goddard Veterinary Group in 2012.
+Our Chalfont branch is situated in the picturesque village of Chalfont St Peter.
+This well-established practice has been serving the local community since 1961 and became part of the Goddard Veterinary Group n 2012.
 Our dedicated, long-standing team are well-known within the local community, with many pet owners popping in just to say hello when passing.

 The practice is fully-equipped to care for you and your pet with our excellent on-site facilities allowing blood testing, x-rays and operations to be performed.
 Please see the additional services we offer at our Chalfont St Peter vet practice at the bottom of this page.